tjcadd2020/SPECTRA/README.md

 data/example_metagenomic_abundance.csv
 ```

 Rows are samples and columns are microbial taxa/features.
-Values should follow the same transformed abundance format as the example file.
+Values should follow the clr transformed abundance format as the example file.

 ### MRI matrix